 Dialogue punctuation is complex and takes some time to learn, understand, and master.

-Here are some examples of each and how you would punctuate each.
+While we go into more depth with dialogue in our Fundamentals of Fiction program, here are some dialogue examples of each and how you would punctuate them.

 Single lines of dialogue are among the easiest to write and remember.
 The punctuation for this dialogue is simple: